sharubhat/100-days-of-code/log.md

 ### Day 11: Feb 21, 2017

 **Today's Progress**: Missed updating for several days.
 Working through Coursera course on Machine Learning.

+### Day 12: Feb 22, 2007

+**Today's Progress**: Started with MOOC Learning From Data.

+**Thoughts:** It appears to be more suitable for beginner like me than Coursera course which is a bit more technical.
+Will be reviewing each chapter at least once after first watch.